St. Louis Magazine

 St. Louis Magazine is a monthly periodical published in St. Louis, Missouri, that covers local history, cuisine, and lifestyles.
-Founded in 1969 as Replay, it was quickly renamed The St. Louisan, then given its current title in 1977.
+Founded in 1969 as Replay, it was renamed The St. Louisan, then given its current title in 1977.

 History

 The magazine started under the name Replay in 1969.
 Its president and publisher was Steve Apted, and its editor was Doris Lieberman.
 The home office was in the basement of the Cheshire Inn, a local hotel.